Identity Provider Discovery

 - Required discovery by user attribute — In some B2B scenarios where the email domain does not necessarily correlate to the identity provider, you can direct authentication based on user attributes

 Before using this feature, you must have an additional identity provider configured.
 For information on configuring an additional SAMLAn acronym for Security Assertion Markup Language, SAML is an XML-based standard for exchanging authentication and authorization data between an identity provider (IdP) and a service provider (SP).
 The SAML standard addresses issues unique to the single sign-on (SSO) solution, and defines three roles: the end user, the IDP, and the SP.
 Here's how SAML works through Okta: SP-initiated flow: the end user requests (principally through a browser) a service from the SP.
 The SP requests and obtains an identity assertion from the IdP (in this case, Okta).
 On the basis of this assertion, the SP can decide whether or not to authorize or authenticate the service for the end user.
 IdP-initiated flow: with Okta as the IdP, an end user goes to the Okta browser and clicks on a chiclet, sending a SAMLResponse to the configured SP.
 A session is established with the SP, and the end user is authenticated. identity provider, see Configure Inbound SAML.
 Identity Provider Discovery does not support Social Identity Providers.

 To configure Identity Provider Routing Rules (IdPAn acronym for Identity Provider.
 It is a service that manages end user accounts analogous to user directories such as LDAP and Active Directory, and can send SAML responses to SPs to authenticate end users.
 Within this scenario, the IdP is Okta.
-Discovery), navigate to Security > Identity Providers, and then, click the Routing Rules tab.
-The default rule is shown that specifies Okta as the default identity provider.
+Discovery), navigate to Security > Identity Providers, and then click the Routing Rules tab.
+The default rule specifies Okta as the default identity provider.
 To add an additional provider, click Add Routing Rule.
 The screen shown below opens.

-- User's IP Address — choices are Anywhere, In zone, and Not in zone.
-To specify a zone here, at least one network zone must already be defined.
+- User's IP is: To specify a zone, at least one network zone must already be defined.
 For information on zones, see IP Zones.